erythix4/langfuse_Training/sre/sre-03-en.md

 ## Why Self-Host

 Langfuse Cloud works well for prototypes.
-For production infrastructure in financial services, defense, healthcare, or any environment with data sovereignty requirements, self-hosting is not an option — it is a constraint.
+For production infrastructure in financial services, defense, healthcare or any environment with data sovereignty requirements, self-hosting is not an option : it is a constraint.

-This module covers deploying Langfuse on Kubernetes via the official Helm chart, the critical configuration points for production, and strategies for scaling, high availability, and data retention.
+This module covers deploying Langfuse on Kubernetes via the official Helm chart, the critical configuration points for production and strategies for scaling, high availability and data retention.

 ---